-3.2.4.
-Legal
+3.2.4 Legal

 The application must adhere to GDPR regulations, protecting user privacy and the right to be forgotten.

 All software licenses utilized during development must be documented.

 4. Non-Functional Requirements

 The notion of a complete baseline of capabilities includes non-functional needs, which cover system elements that go beyond the application’s core operational capability.
 These requirements go into depth about the system's performance, security, stability, and scalability, each of which is crucial in determining the overall user experience and assuring the system's usefulness in various situations.